 If you’re an aspiring apprentice:

-4. Get a clear understanding of which strand you’re starting with — carpet vs resilient vs hard flooring.
+- Get a clear understanding of which strand you’re starting with.
+Bonded vs Conventional Carpet, or Commercial vs Residential Resilient.
 You can add strands later but the first one is your foundation.

 If you’re an existing installer wanting to formalise: